wlerin/feralfilehosting/Feral Wiki/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

-**Important note:** To use these commands it is required that you [SSH](https://www.feralhosting.com/faq/view?question=12) into your slot.
+**Important note:** A quick way to restart software is to install it again from the software page - this will leave data intact, but will reset configuration, passwords, RSS feeds and custom folders.

+Copy and paste commands directly as written in this FAQ.

 ### Restarting rtorrent

-**Important note:** a quick way to restart software is to install it again from the software page - this will leave data intact,but will reset configuration (e.g., passwords, RSS feeds, custom folders).

 Run the following commands through [SSH](https://www.feralhosting.com/faq/view?question=12).
-(Copy and paste these commands directly as written).

-**1:** Kill rtorrent
+**Step 1:** Kill rtorrent

 ~~~
 killall -9 -u $(whoami) rtorrent
 ~~~

-**2:** Start it again in a screen
+**Step 2:** Start it again in a screen

 ~~~
 screen -S rtorrent rtorrent